Continuous-time vertex reinforced jump processes on Galton-Watson trees: Introduction

-The main result of this paper states that, for almost every realization of an infinite super critical Galton-Watson tree with mean offspring distribution $b$, one has $c_t(b) = c_r(b)$ and recurrence occurs at the critical value.
-In fact, recalling Lyons-Pemantle's criterion for recurrence/transience of a random walk in random environment (RWRE) on a Galton-Watson tree (see Theorem 3 of \cite{LyonsPemantle92}), Theorem \ref{maintheo} states that the phase transition of a VRJP($c$) is exactly the same as that of a discrete time random walk in an i.i.d. random environment where the law of the environment is given by the random variable $m_c(\infty)$ defined below.
+The main result of this paper states that, for almost every realization of an infinite supercritical Galton--Watson tree with mean offspring distribution~$b$, one has $c_t(b) = c_r(b)$ and recurrence occurs at the critical value.
+In fact, recalling Lyons--Pemantle's criterion for recurrence/transience of a~random walk in random environment (RWRE) on a Galton--Watson tree (see Theorem 3 of \cite{LyonsPemantle92}), Theorem~\ref{maintheo} states that the phase transition of a~$\operatorname{VRJP}(c)$ is exactly the same as that of a discrete-time random walk in an i.i.d. random environment where the law of the environment is given by the random variable $m_c(\infty)$ defined below.

-Concerning the discrete time model of the linearly edge reinforced random walk (LERRW), de Finetti's theorem implies, that any LERRW on an acyclic graph may be seen as a RWRE in a Dirichlet environment.
-However, the non-exchangeability of the increments of a VRJP forbids a direct interpretation of the process in terms of a time change of a RWRE and we do not have a convincing argument why the VRJP should have the same phase transition as a RWRE.
-For example, using Theorem $1.5$ of \cite{Aidekon08}, one can check that, on a regular tree, the random walk in the random environment defined by $m_c(\infty)$ always has a positive speed when it is transient.
+Concerning the discrete-time model of the linearly edge reinforced random walk (LERRW), de Finetti's theorem implies that any LERRW on an acyclic graph may be seen as a RWRE in a Dirichlet environment.
+However, the non-exchangeability of the increments of a VRJP forbids a direct interpretation of the process in terms of a time change of a RWRE and we do not have a~convincing argument why the VRJP should have the same phase transition as a RWRE (see Davis and Dean \cite{DavisDean11} for a study of the relations between these models in the one-dimensional case).
+For example, using Theorem~1.5 of \cite{Aidekon08}, one can check that, on a regular tree, the random walk in the random environment defined by $m_c(\infty)$ always has a positive speed when it is transient.
 Does this result somehow imply that a transient VRJP always has positive speed?

-\begin{theo} For $c>0$, let $m_c(\infty)$ denote a random variable on $(0,\infty)$ with density:
+\begin{theo} For $c>0$, let $m_c(\infty)$ denote a random variable on $(0,\infty)$ with density

 Define